godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

 * Now you can view the event and workflows according defined prisma schema

 ### Sample API
-Here is a sample event and workflow which is fetching data from the database.
+Here is a sample event and workflow for mongodb, which is fetching data from the database.

 ```yaml title=src/events/mongo.yaml
 http.get./mongo/post/{id}:
   summary: Fetch Post